juev/go-create/README.md

 By default, go-create will create new directory with your project name.

 For directory structure used repo: [github.com/Juev/go-scratch](https://github.com/Juev/go-scratch) without LICENSE file.

+## Updating templates

+For updating templates you can use go-bindata%

+    $ brew install go-bindata

+After this update files in `Templates` directory and run command:

+    $ go-bindata -o data.go -prefix Templates Templates

+File data.go will be updated, run `make` for creating new binary files for go-create.
+It's all.